jiridostal/spacewalk-wiki/DevelopmentWorkstationSetup.md

 In either case python and perl code can be changed by running 'sudo make install' and restarting httpd.
 There are some common prerequisites followed by the setup instructions for both setups.

+# Workstation setup

-# Prerequisites
+## Prerequisites

-### Spacewalk Runtime Environment

-In order to setup the  Spacewalk development environment, you first need to have a running version of Spacewalk installed following the instructions in [Spacewalk Installation Instructions](HowToInstall).

-### Git
+Following steps will require to have [IntelliJ Idea](https://www.jetbrains.com/idea/) installed and [Spacewalk git repository](https://github.com/spacewalkproject/spacewalk) cloned.
 To setup the sources follow the instructions in [Install Git](GitGuide) and [clone the Spacewalk repository](GitGuide).

-# Web Application

 ## Poor Man's Dev Workstation